Protospace/WelderTimer/README.md

 # Welder Timer
-Version 1.0
+Version 2.1

-Arduino based MIG Welder timer for Hobart Handler 175 Connected to Hobart RC4 and RC14 connectors (+ resistor, value to be added) via an octocoulpler (part number to be added).
+Arduino based MIG Welder timer for Hobart Handler 175 Connected to Hobart RC4 and RC14 connectors (+ resistor) via an octocoulpler (part number to be added).
 Octocoupler transitor controls a digital pin (set in firmware).

 This code allows for stopwatch style timing of trigger presses.
-If the arduino is powered via wallward connected to 240V input to the welder (line in), the timer will display but not currently record trigger time and estimated cost at a set rate.
+If the arduino is powered via wallward connected to 220V input to the welder (line in), the timer will display but not currently record trigger time and estimated cost at a set rate.

+Record cumulative welding time, like a usage "Odometer" (saved to EEPROM) displayed at bottom of LCD.

-Arduino will be replaced with Atmega328P and display is Reprapdiscount Smart LCD.
+Arduino has been replaced with Atmega328P and display is Reprapdiscount Smart LCD.

 To reset counter unplug and replug welder.

 Wishlist for features include:
-- long term usage tracking, saved to SD card
-    - option to view welder "odometer"
 - tracking of wire feed rate, and type of wire.
 - Option to reset from physical controls
 - log of previous sessions (unlikely to get SD card and RTC module connected to Atmega328P, but suggestions would be accepted)